Sword and buckler 102 - i33 - Part 4: Parries and counter wards

 4.2.2 Left Schutzen

 It is unclear what Left Schutzen really is.
-However, the most useful interpretation is that it is a counter ward that covers the inside line, and it is formed by performing something like a mittelhau from the right but with the blade somewhat vertical.
-It is almost like making a 'cut' over your buckler, ending with the back of both your hands touching.
+However, the most useful interpretation is that it is a counter ward that covers the inside line, and it is formed by performing something like a mittelhau from the right but with the blade somewhat vertical (depending on what sort of cut you are defending against).
+It is almost like making a 'cut' over your buckler.
 Your sword will now be mostly on the left side of the buckler, with no risk that your opponent's sword will slip in between.

 Exercise: You and your training partner are in second ward.
 Your partner cuts to your top left side, and you parry this by cutting into Left Schutzen.